Iftahp/yeastTLM/README.md

 Data and code for the [article](https://github.com/Iftahp/yeastTLM/#) by Iftah Peretz, Martin Kupiec and Roded Sharan are available in this repository.

 The paper aims at proposing a general machine learning pipeline for telomere maintenance analysis in fission and budding yeast.
 The code and data are provided as-is and comes with no warranties.
-We tried to provide detailed documentation within the code.
+We tried to provide detailed documentation within the code.<br/>
 Any feedback is welcomed (or there's trouble with executing the code) - see the paper for ways to contact us.

 ## Requirements and Installation